Home > Blog > Translation > How to Use Poedit to Translate WordPress (including Themes and Plugins)

 One such tool is Poedit.
 This lets you create PO and POT files, edit them, and compile MO files.
 This is all done through a user-friendly interface.
 Let’s check out how it works next.

-How to Translate WordPress Manually Using Poedit (2 Steps)
+How to Use Poedit to Translate WordPress Manually (2 Steps)

 Using Poedit to translate your WordPress themes and plugins is remarkably simple once you’ve installed the tool.
 For this tutorial, we’re going to be using the free version of Poedit.
 There’s also a premium version available, including translation ‘suggestions’ and semi-automatic localization.
 However, if you just want a tool to simplify manual translations, the free version of Poedit will do.